sudhanshukumar22/SONiC/doc/bgp_err_hld/BGP_Route_Error_Handling_Arlo.md

 # 3 Design
 ## 3.1 Overview
-fpmsyncd subscribes to the changes in the ERROR_ROUTE_TABLE entries.
+Whenever BGP sends a route to Zebra, it appends a 16-bit opaque-id to the route message.
+It also stores this id in its route node.
+The 16-bit id consists of the top 4 bits of protocol source and remaining 12 bits of sequence number.
+Zebra will store the opaque-id per route per protocol source.
+It will also send the route to fpmsyncd for installation. fpmsyncd installs the opaque-id along with the route information. fpmsyncd subscribes to the changes in the ERROR_ROUTE_TABLE entries.
 Whenever the error status in ERROR_ROUTE_TABLE is updated, fpmsyncd is notified.
 It then sends a message to Zebra's routing table to take appropriate action.
-Zebra should lookup the route and mark it as not installed in hardware.
-It should create a route-netlink message to withdraw this state in kernel.
-Also, it sends message to the source protocol for the route (BGP).
+Zebra should extract the route destination and opaque-id from the message.
+It should also extract the protocol source from the opaque-id.
+It should look up the route and match the opaque-id with entries from various protocol sources.
+Based on a matching source and opaque-id, it should mark it as not installed in hardware.
+It should also create a route-netlink message to withdraw this state in the kernel.
+Also, it sends a message to the source protocol for the route (BGP).
+If the opaque-id is not found, the failure message is dropped at Zebra.
-BGP marks the route as not installed in hardware and will withdraw the route from its peer.
-It should mark the route in RIB-IN as not installed in hardware and remove it from RIB-OUT list, if any.
+BGP on receiving the message will match the opaque-id.
+If the opaque-id matches, it marks the route as not installed in hardware and will withdraw the route from its peer.
+It should mark the route in RIB-IN as not installed in hardware and remove it from the RIB-OUT list, if any.
 For ECMP case, BGP sends route with list of nexthops to Zebra for programming.
 In fpmsyncd, as per the route table schema, the route is received with a list of nexthops.
 If the nexthop group programming fails, it is treated as route add failure in BGP.
 For ADD-PATH feature, if the route-add failure notification comes to BGP, it will not switch to route of next best rank.

 ## 3.2 DB Changes
-There are no DB changes associated with this feature.

 ### 3.2.1 CONFIG DB
+A new table BGP_ERROR_CFG_TABLE has been introduced in CONFIG DB (refer section 3.7).
 ### 3.2.2 APP DB
+ROUTE_TABLE  inside APP_DB is modified to add 16-bit opaque-id as a non-key attribute.
 ### 3.2.3 STATE DB
 ### 3.2.4 ASIC DB
 ### 3.2.5 COUNTER DB

 ## 3.3 FRRouting Design
 ### 3.3.1 Zebra changes
+Protocols communicate with Zebra using ZAPI message format.
+This message format will be enhanced by adding a 16-bit opaque-id.
+Currently, Zebra communicates with fpmsyncd using netlink library which has predefined standard attributes.
+A new attribute can be added here to send the the opaque-id to fpmsyncd.
-Zebra, on receiving the message containing failed route notification, will withdraw the route from kernel.
+Zebra, on receiving the message containing failed route notification, will match the opaque-id along with the route entry.
+On successful match, it will withdraw the route from kernel.
 It will also mark the route with flag as "Not installed in hardware" and store the route.
 It will not send the next best route to fpmsyncd.
 At this stage, route is present in Zebra.
-It will also notify BGP of the route add failure.
+It will also notify the protocol source(BGP) of the route add failure.

 ### 3.3.2 BGP changes
 When BGP learns a route, it immediately sends its best route to its peers without waiting for notification from the hardware.
+It also sends the route to Zebra along with opaque-id for installation in hardware.
 However, the route may or may not be successfully installed in hardware.
-On receiving route add failed notification message, BGP will remove the route from RIB-OUT list and place in RIB-IN with a flag marking the route as not installed in hardware.
+On receiving route add failed notification message, BGP will match the oapque-id.
+On successful match, it will remove the route from RIB-OUT list and place in RIB-IN with a flag marking the route as not installed in hardware.
 It will also withdraw the route from its peers.
 In case user wants to retry the installation of failed routes, he/she can issue the command in Zebra.
-The command will notify BGP.
-If BGP has the route with flag marked as not installed in hardware, it will remove the flag and send the route to its peers.
+The command will notify the protocol source.
+If the source protocol has the route with flag marked as not installed in hardware, it will remove the flag and send the route to its peers.

 ## 3.4 SwSS Design

 ### 3.4.1 fpmsyncd changes
+fpmsyncd will program the opaque-id as part of ROUTE_TABLE entry inside APP_DB.
+The ERROR_DB framework will add the opaque-id as a field when they program the entry in ERROR_ROUTE_TABLE.
 A new class is added in fpmsyncd to subscribe to ERROR_ROUTE_TABLE present inside the ERROR_DB.
 Subscription to this table is sufficient to handle the errors in route installation.
 Currently, fpmsyncd has a TCP socket with Zebra listening on FPM_DEFAULT_PORT.
 This socket is used by Zebra to send route add/delete related messages to fpmsyncd.
-We will reuse the same socket to send information back to Zebra. fpmsyncd will convert the ERROR_ROUTE_TABLE entry to Zebra common header format and send the message.
-It will also send a delete route message to clean the route from APP_DB so that OrchAgent can process it.
-If processing this results in a further error, then fpmsyncd silently ignores this.
+We will reuse the same socket to send information back to Zebra. fpmsyncd will convert the ERROR_ROUTE_TABLE entry to Zebra common header format and send the message along with the opaque-id.
+On receiving delete message from Zebra, fpmsyncd will also send a delete route message to clean the route from APP_DB so that OrchAgent can process it.
+If processing this results in a further error, then it silently ignores this.

 ## 3.5 SyncD